Five things to watch in the Senate on the debt ceiling bill

 How does the Mountain Valley Pipeline provision affect the vote?

 On the Democratic side, only one amendment is expected.
-Offered by Sen. Tim Kaine (D-Va.), it would strip a provision in the bill to complete construction on the Mountain Valley Pipeline.
+Offered by Sen. Tim Kaine (Va.), it would strip a provision in the bill to complete construction on the Mountain Valley Pipeline.

 The package includes permitting reform that gives the OK to finish the pipeline, which the White House agreed to in talks.
 Finishing the pipeline would hand a major win to Sen. Joe Manchin (D-W.Va.), who has pushed for the natural gas pipeline’s completion throughout the past year.

-The effort has infuriated Kaine, who is possibly one of the most mild-mannered senators, to a point where he was visibly agitated on Wednesday.
+The effort has infuriated Kaine, who is among the most mild-mannered senators, to a point where he was visibly agitated Wednesday.
 He told reporters that he was blindsided by the 303-mile pipeline being included in the deal and that he was not given a heads up ahead of time by the White House.

 How much support will the deal garner from each party?